 Northern Cambria is a very small borough located in the state of Pennsylvania.
 With a population of 3,658 people and two constituent neighborhoods, Northern Cambria is the 384th largest community in Pennsylvania.
 Northern Cambria has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Northern Cambria is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Northern Cambria is a borough of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Northern Cambria who work in sales jobs (11.74%), office and administrative support (11.00%), and healthcare (8.54%).
+There are especially a lot of people living in Northern Cambria who work in office and administrative support (12.33%), sales jobs (10.94%), and healthcare (9.23%).

 As is often the case in a small borough, Northern Cambria doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Northern Cambria who are college-educated is close to the national average for all communities of 21.84%: 17.78% of the adults in Northern Cambria have a bachelor's degree or advanced degree.
+The citizens of Northern Cambria are slightly less educated than the national average of 21.84% for the average city or town: 16.09% of adults in Northern Cambria have a bachelor's degree or advanced degree

 The people who call Northern Cambria home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Northern Cambria residents report their race to be White.
 Important ancestries of people in Northern Cambria include German, Irish, Polish, and Slovak.

 The most common language spoken in Northern Cambria is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Korean and Greek.